terrynsun/terrynsun.github.io/index.md

 [stwing]: http://www.stwing.upenn.edu/

-I play video games on the (rare) off-time from school, recently including Hyper Light Drifter, Kentucky Route Zero, and Zelda: Four Swords Adventure.
+I play video games on the (rare) off-time from school, recently including Hyper Light Drifter, The Final STation, and Zelda: Four Swords Adventure.
 A lifetime ago I fancied myself to be a writer.
 I like to cook.

 I run with Arch Linux, i3, and vim. ([Dotfiles][dotfiles-bb].)